Phil Craig: Leader of South Africa’s Referendum Party

 53:16.78 – Phil Craig

-Kills the chicken and looks around to see who’s going to provide the next one you know it’s so so and but there was no will for it.
-You know and and I think there were parties like for example, the forerunner to the da who were trying to push for a federal system and push for change.
-But they were just outvoted and the national party and the a c to a certain extent had elements where there were 2 peas in a pot.
+Kills the chicken and looks around to see who’s going to provide the next one.
+There was no will for it and I think there were parties like for example, the forerunner to the DA who were trying to push for a federal system and push for change.
+But they were just outvoted and the national party and the AC to a certain extent had elements where there were two peas in a pot.

 53:37.70 – Brian David Crane

 Got it?
 Yeah, okay, so this has been amazing.
 I think we’ve covered a lot of different topics.
 What is the message?
 What?
-Yeah what?
-What? what?
 I think there’s 2 parts to your message.
-One part is the western cape needs to get out of South Africa asap the second part is once.
-Once that happens you would like to see the western cape be marketed.
+One part is the Western Cape needs to get out of South Africa asap.
+The second part is once that happens, you would like to see the Western Cape be marketed.
 Friendly welcome to talented people, skilled people from all over the world and to create.
-Ah what do you call it?
-Ah, the lion of the lion of Africa down here on the tip is that right.
+What do you call it?
+The lion of Africa down here on the tip is that right?

 54:11.11 – Phil Craig